sophia-tamburrino/urbn-project/README.md

 * JSON
 * & SQL databases!

+Because this implementation uses Flask to communicate with the databases, this is only a front end demo.
 The link to this website is